Date: 4 December 2014. Building a Locker (Part

 canning jars in there and condensation bit me on the can tops.

-Fortunately nothing broke, but one jar lost it's seal.
+Fortunately nothing broke, but one jar lost its seal.

 The jars are